Creative Medical Technology Ho - GuruFocus.com

 PR Newswire

-PHOENIX, May 18, 2023 /PRNewswire/ -- Creative Medical Technology Holdings, Inc. ("Creative Medical Technology" or the "Company") (NASDAQ: CELZ), a biotechnology company focused on a regenerative approach to immunotherapy, endocrinology, urology, gynecology, and orthopedics, today announced positive top line pilot study results for the StemSpine® procedure using AlloStem™ to treat chronic lower back pain.
-The data demonstrated significant efficacy and no serious adverse events using the StemSpine® ultrasound guided non-surgical procedure for treating chronic lower back pain.
+Advancements May Result in Ability to Treat a Broader Patient Population with Immune Disorders

-The StemSpine® procedure using AlloStem™ resulted in a greater than 90% reduction in narcotic usage, greater than 80% reduction in pain score, and greater than 50% reduction in the Oswestry Score in the treated patients.
-No patients required re-dosage or surgical intervention at the primary end point of six months and there were no safety related concerns.
+PHOENIX, May 22, 2023 /PRNewswire/ -- Creative Medical Technology Holdings, Inc. ("Creative Medical Technology" or the "Company") (NASDAQ: CELZ), a biotechnology company focused on a regenerative approach to immunotherapy, endocrinology, urology, gynecology, and orthopedics, today announced significant advances in the ongoing development of its ImmCelz® (CELZ-100) platform, the Company's cell-free system which has previously been validated to supercharge a patient's own cells to treat a number of immune disorders.

-StemSpine® using AlloStem™ is a patented procedure that utilizes an "off the shelf, ready-to-use" universal and proprietary allogenic (donor) cell developed by the Company and trademarked as AlloStem™.
-The patent issued to StemSpine® includes both the use of autologous (from the patient) and allogenic (universal donor) cells.
-In February 2023, the Company reported positive three-year follow-up data for its StemSpine® pilot study using autologous cells to treat chronic lower back pain.
+These advances support the Company's prior work in this area and confirm that the use of fewer donor cells can lower production costs while producing a more potent and efficacious final product.

 About Creative Medical Technology Holdings